shyamvyas5/cosmos-devops/README.md

-# Cosmos-Devops
+# Cosmos-DevOps

-This repository is a collection of my learnings as I'm exploring web3 and the Cosmos chain.
-I'm new to this space, so I'm starting with the basics and will be adding my progress, code samples, and experiments in this repository as I learn.
+This repository is a collection of my cosmos DevOps journey.
+I'll be putting my progress, code samples, and experiments in this repository.

-## Docker Compose Setups
+## Setups

 - [Bdjuno Indexer with Gaia chain](./bdjuno-cosmos-docker/README.md): Deploys a blockchain explorer using Docker Compose, which allows for visualization and analysis of blockchain data and other services are setup like Postgres in which bdjuno stores data, hasura graphql, running migrations and updating metadata, etc.